 Skip to main content

-SCEMBLIX targets the abnormal protein that causes Ph+ CML-CP differently
+SCEMBLIX targets the abnormal protein that causes Ph+ CML in chronic phase differently

-SCEMBLIX is thought to work by binding to a different site (myristoyl pocket) to help block the activity of the abnormal protein that causes Ph+ CML-CP.
+SCEMBLIX is thought to work by binding to a different site (myristoyl pocket) to help block the activity of the abnormal protein that causes Ph+ CML in chronic phase.

 Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML) is caused by a continuously active abnormal protein (BCR-ABL) that leads to uncontrolled growth of abnormal white blood cells (also known as leukemic cells).